bondjimbond/islandora_westvault/README.md

 Configuring Islandora Bag-it:

 * Change the Collection Batch Type settings to "Collection object only".
 Islandora Westvault works by preserving individual objects; collection bags with multiple objects in them may cause problems such as duplication in your LOCKSS account.
+* Under "Complex Objects", select Books and Newspaper Issues.
+(Do not select Newspapers or Compound Objects; Islandora Westvault handles their children individually.)
+* Check the "Add WestVault Tags" option.

 On your webserver: